 Investments in REITs also involve risks.
 Equity REITs will be affected by changes in the values of and income from the properties they own, while Mortgage REITs may be affected by the credit quality of the mortgage loans they hold.
 In addition, REITs are dependent on specialized management skills and on their ability to generate cash flow for operating purposes and to make distributions to shareholders or unitholders REITs may have limited diversification and are subject to risks associated with obtaining financing for real property, as well as to the risk of self-liquidation.
-REITs also can be adversely affected by their failure to qualify for tax-free pass-through treatment of their income under the Internal Revenue Code of 1986, as amended, or their failure to maintain an exemption from registration under the 1940 Act.
+REITs also can be adversely affected by their failure to qualify for tax-free pass-through treatment of their income under the Internal Revenue Code of 1986, as amended (the "Code"), or their failure to maintain an exemption from registration under the 1940 Act.
 By investing in REITs indirectly through the Fund, a shareholder bears not only a proportionate share of the expenses of the Fund, but also may indirectly bear similar expenses of some of the REITs in which it invests.

-Master Limited Partnerships
+Master Limited Partnerships (All Funds)

 The Funds may invest in master limited partnership interests ("MLPs").
 MLPs are limited partnerships the interests in which (known as "units") are traded on public exchanges, just like corporate stock.
 MLPs are limited partnerships that provide an investor with a direct interest in a group of assets (generally, oil and gas properties).
 Master limited partnership units typically trade publicly, like stock, and thus may provide the investor more liquidity than ordinary limited partnerships.
 Master limited partnerships are also called publicly traded partnerships and public limited partnerships.
 A limited partnership has one or more general partners (they may be individuals, corporations, partnerships or another entity) which manage the partnership, and limited partners, which provide capital to the partnership but have no role in its management.
 When an investor buys units in an MLP, he or she becomes a limited partner.
 MLPs are formed in several ways.
 A nontraded partnership may decide to go public.
 Several non-traded partnerships may "roll up" into a single MLP.
 A corporation may spin off a group of assets or part of its business into an MLP of which it is the general partner, either to realize what it believes to be the assets' full value or as an alternative to issuing debt.
-A corporation may fully convert to an MLP, although since 1986 the tax consequences have made this an unappealing; or, a newly formed company may operate as an MLP from its inception.
+A corporation may fully convert to an MLP, although the tax consequences make this unappealing; or, a newly formed company may operate as an MLP from its inception.

 There are different types of risks to investing in MLPs, including regulatory risks and interest rate risks.
 Currently most partnerships enjoy pass through taxation of their income to partners, which avoids double taxation of earnings.
-If the government were to change MLP business tax structure, unitholders would not be able to enjoy the relatively high yields in the sector for long.
+If the government were to change tax rules relating to MLPs, unitholders would not be able to enjoy the relatively high yields in the sector for long.
 In addition, MLPs that charge government-regulated fees for transportation of oil and gas products through their pipelines are subject to unfavorable changes in government-approved rates and fees, which would affect an MLP's revenue stream negatively.
-In addition, the trending excess worldwide oil and gas reserves and production has, and may further, depress the value of investments in energy related MLPs.
-This trend is causing producers to curtail production and/or reduce capital spending for exploration activities, which may adversely impact the financial performance of MLPs.
 MLPs also carry some interest rate risks.
 During increases in interest rates, MLPs may not produce decent returns to shareholders.